fnalways/terminus-docs/docs/how-to/terminus/setup/install/windows.md

 This guide covers the detailed steps of installing Terminus on your Windows system.
 This method leverages the Windows Subsystem for Linux (WSL2) to create a Linux environment within Windows, where Terminus OS is then installed.

 ::: tip NOTE
-Currently, Terminus on Windows has certain limitations such as distributed database support and adding local nodes.
+Currently, Terminus on Windows has certain limitations including:
+- Lack of distributed storage support
+- Inability to add local nodes

 We recommend using it only for development or testing purposes.
 :::

 ## Prerequisites